From White House to War Zone with NYT Correspondent Peter BakerNov 17, 2021

-In this episode, Sharon is joined by Chief White House Correspondent of the New York Times, Peter Baker.
-From the White House to Afghanistan to Moscow, Peter has travelled the world to cover the world’s most pressing issues.
+From the White House to Afghanistan to Moscow, Chief White House Correspondent of the New York Times, Peter Baker, has travelled the world to cover the world’s most pressing issues.
 Sharon and Peter dive into what it’s like to report on U.S. Presidents, and Peter shares his experiences as the first newspaper reporter to enter Afghanistan immediately following the 9/11 attacks.
 Peter and Sharon also discuss Peter’s latest book, The Man Who Ran Washington, and uncover the life and legacy of James A. Baker, a man who ran five presidential campaigns.
 You do not want to miss this fascinating episode!

 Links to Full Episode: